Tian-MC/RubyBot/README.md

 # RubyBot
 This is my first bot written in python **3.9**

+# THIS ISN'T FINISHED, SO EDIT THE PERMISSIONS ON IT!

 # How to get your Token!
 - To get your token, you need to go on [this website](https://discord.com/developers/applications)
 - Now go on your application or create a new one